 A case study in designing a complex web application

-A tool for organizing and tracking your portfolio that would become integral in improving retention for every Motley Fool service.
+A tool for organizing and tracking your portfolio that would be integral in increasing retention for every Motley Fool service.

 1 Product Manager